 The objective of this unit is for you to learn, practice and apply site planning processes, techniques and skills on a selected project site.
 Topics include information retrieval, site appraisal and analysis techniques, constructive critique, and presentation skills.

 This is a core planning unit that will address the theory, principles and methods for effective stakeholder engagement in planning processes.
 It introduces when and how to use different engagement methods to address planning conflicts and gain important practical experience in stakeholder engagement.

-This unit introduces you to transport systems in selected cities around the world.
-This involves investigation into the schemes and policies implemented in these cities for promoting sustainable transport including walking, cycling and public transport.
-The unit also assists you to integrate transport modelling theory with a set of analytical approaches which are frequently used in transport planning practice.
-These include aggregate and disaggregate models, analysis of travel behaviour, theory of choice models, four stage transport model, parameter estimation, and model calibration.
-Particular emphasis is on transport surveys for collecting revealed and stated preference data, which have been prominent in travel behaviour research.
-Designing such surveys and analysing the data they generate form an important part of this unit.
+This unit introduces you to transport systems in selected cities around the world, facilitating investigation into schemes and policies for promoting sustainable transport.
+The unit also assists you to integrate transport modelling theory with a set of analytical approaches which are frequently used in transport planning practice, including revealed and stated preference approaches.
+You will learn to design data collection instruments, analyse transport-related data, and communicate results effectively.

 In this unit you will study the dimensions of urban design and learn techniques in urban design and public space analysis to produce informed urban design strategies that respond to the social, economic, environmental and political context of contemporary Australian cities.
 Urban designers work with a variety of public and private stakeholders and confront a range of issues that impact urban development outcomes.
 An understanding of the influences on urban design decisions is necessary to prepare you to work in this context.